 Can We Hug Now?
 Re-socialization and Re-connection in Summer Camp 2021

-Register below for Moving Tradition’s online train-the-trainer institute on May 20, 2021 from 2:00 to 4:00 p.m.
+Moving Traditions held an online train-the-trainer institute on May 20, 2021 from 2:00 to 4:00 p.m.
 ET / 1:00 to 3:00 p.m.
 PT for senior camp professionals and their supervisory team.
-Senior leaders of immersive summer travel programs are also welcome.
-We will explore how to support staff and campers/program participants in the unique challenges of summer 2021.
-We’ll pay particular attention to the social and emotional issues that the entire camp community will likely be experiencing this summer around touch, resocialization and reconnection, while promoting shared values and enhancing the camp community.
+We explored how to support staff and campers/program participants in the unique challenges of summer 2021.
+We paid particular attention to the social and emotional issues that the entire camp community would likely be experiencing this summer around touch, resocialization and reconnection, while promoting shared values and enhancing the camp community.

 - Explore ideas about how to create social connections at camp when physical touch is not allowed.

 - Identify the variety of possible responses of youth to the pandemic – and to the potential lifting of some pandemic restrictions at camp, in order to create a camp environment that respects those differences.